TheFallender/TheFallender/README.md

 # TheFallender
 Sup.
-I'm a computer science engineer and work as a game developer.
+I'm a computer science engineer that works as a Backend AI Engineer and does game development on the side.
 On this profile you may find.
 - 💻 Personal Projects.
 - 🎮 Games developed.
 - 📋 University Projects.